Oh, a very Hitchcock-like title, wouldn't you say?

 Outright beginners actually have it much easier in this regard, I think.
 I mean, when just having a glass or acrylic box of water in your home is a novelty- a cause for rejoicing- you tend to live in a bubble of gentle "ignorance" (eeehw- that's kind of harsh)- okay, let's call it "blissful lack of awareness" that some of this stuff sucks...

 And that's a beautiful thing- because a beginner is taken by the sheer wonder- and joy of it all.
-They don't stress out about stuff like micro bubbles and hair algae on their hardscape.
-They're not worried about that annoying stuff like WE are, because they don't KNOW that it can linger a long, long time if you don't manage the tank correctly at this phase.
-They're not handcuffed by their past experiences and the knowledge of having set up dozens of tanks over the years.
-Rather, they're just stoked as all get out by the thought of Zebra Danios, Pineapple Platies, blue gravel, and Anacharis taking up residence in the new little utopian microhabitat they just set up in their New York City apartment.
-Even with algae.
-Even with the cycling.
-All that stuff.
+They don't stress out about stuff like micro bubbles and algae in their wood work.
+They're not worried about that yucky algae like we are, because they don't KNOW that it can linger a long, long time if you don't manage the tank correctly at this phase.
+They're not handcuffed by their past experiences and the knowledge of having set up dozens of reefs over the years.
+Rather, they're just stoked as all get out by the thought of Platies, Neon Tetras, Cory cats, and Water Sprite taking up residence in the new little utopian microhabitat they just set up in their New York City apartment.

 I think I- we- know too much.

-And I don't mean that from an arrogant perspective, mind you.
+And I don't mean that from an arrogant perspective.

 I think it's entirely possible to release ourselves from the "burden" of our own experience, and to allow ourselves to enjoy every aspect of this great hobby, free from preconception or prejudices.
 To just make decisions based on what our research- gut, or yeah- I suppose experience- tells us is the right thing to do, then letting stuff happen.
 In other words, taking control of the influence our own experience provides, rather than allowing it to taint our whole journey with doubt, dogma, second-guessing, and over-analysis of every single aspect.

-I'm looking forward to the next phases of my journey with the new setup.
+I'm looking forward to the next phases of my journey.
 Looking forward to solving problems, creating solutions, trying new things, experiencing the familiar ones- and just taking each step as it comes.
 Not over-thinking, and not being completely ignorant, either.

-Because I certainly don't want to carry the burden of the man who knew too much.
+Because I certainly don't want to carry the burden of the man who knows too much.